litmuschaos/litmus/vdbench/README.md

 **Vdbench** is a disk I/O workload generator to be used for testing and benchmarking of existing and future storage products.
-The objective of Vdbench is to generate a wide variety of controlled storage I/O workloads, allowing control over workload parameters such as I/O rate, LUN or file sizes, transfer sizes, thread count, volume count, volume skew, read/write ratios, read and write cache hit percentages, and random or sequential workloads.
+The objective of Vdbench is to generate a wide variety of controlled storage I/O workloads, allowing control over workload parameters such as I/O rate, LUN or file sizes, transfer size, thread count, volume count, volume skew, read/write ratios, read and write cache hit percentages, and random or sequential workloads.